ncatlab/nlab-content/pages/4/8/3/2/2384/content.md

 ## Other references

-A general dicussion on using category theory for biology can be found on the n-cafe:
+A general dicussion on using category theory for biology can be found on the $n$-category café:

 * [category theory and biology](http://golem.ph.utexas.edu/category/2007/11/category_theory_and_biology.html).

-Phylogeny:
+Phylogenomics:

 * L Pachter, B Sturmfels, _The mathematics of phylogenomics_, [math/0409132](http://arxiv.org/abs/math/0409132)